-- Drains, gutters, and outside pipes.

-- Roof, external walls, doors, and windows.

-- Replacement of fencing, that was previously installed by CoLC.
+- Drains, gutters, and outside pipes. - Roof, external walls, doors, and windows. - Replacement of fencing, that was previously installed by CoLC.
 Our standard will be concrete slotted posts and kickboards with 3 ft high x 6ft wide timber panels to front boundary and adjacent to highway and footpath.
 To the side elevation will be one 6ft x 6ft panel between adjoining properties.
-All other boundaries will be concrete slotted posts and kickboards and 3ft high x 6ft wide timber panels.
-Where appropriate hedging may be planted in place of fencing to denote a boundary.
+All other boundaries will be concrete slotted posts and kickboards and 3ft high x 6ft wide timber panels. - Pathways and steps which provide access to the main entrance point of the property.

-- Pathways and steps which provide access to the main entrance point of the property. - Garages and outside brick-built store places. - Washing line posts.
+- Garages and outside brick-built store places. - Washing line posts.